We’re nearing March. The cold, snowy months are waning. With spring drawing near, it’s time to begin planning your garden.

 Refreshing Your Raised Garden Box

-If you didn’t clean out your raised garden bed after fall, take time to dump out any old soil and replenish with fresh garden soil.
+If you didn’t clean out your raised garden bed after fall, take time to dump out any old soil and replenish it with fresh garden soil.
 You may want to wait until temperatures warm to well-above freezing if your box has sat outside in winter conditions since October.

 The soil in your raised garden may be frozen like ours.
 We left the soil in our raised garden box over the winter.
-With tons of rain, snow and freezing temperatures, our box is extremely heavy with frozen soil inside it.
+With tons of rain, snow, and freezing temperatures, our box is extremely heavy with frozen soil inside it.
 Before attempting to dump the old soil, we will wait until the soil thaws.

 Fresh, Organic Soil for Your Raised Garden

 With the old out and the new ready to go, we’ve decided to continue using organic soil.
 Chemicals from inorganic soil will leech into your vegetables and herbs.

 From a health standpoint, we like to stay away from contaminating the plants we will eat with harmful substances.
 This also goes for staining our raised garden box.
 Instead, we use linseed oil.
 The oil protects the wood from rotting without giving off harmful chemicals into the soil.